Alexander Armstrong: Comedy

 Armstrong and Miller co-starred in four series of Armstrong and Miller from 1997 to 2001, while also performing sketches in The Sunday Format.
 The duo decided to take a break and split for several years to forge their own solo careers.
-Armstrong renewed his partnership with Miller for the award-winning The Armstrong and Miller Show in 2007.
+Armstrong renewed his partnership with Ben Miller for the award-winning The Armstrong and Miller Show in 2007.
 The Armstrong and Miller Book was released in October 2010.

 Armstrong appeared in BBC Radio 4's The Very World of Milton Jones, broadcast between 1998 and 2001.
 He narrated the animated cartoon series The Big Knights in 1999; it first appeared on BBC1 that Christmas.
 That same year he also starred as Prince Charming in ITV's Christmas pantomime, alongside Ben Miller, Samantha Janus, Paul Merton, Harry Hill, Frank Skinner and Ronnie Corbett.
 Between early 2000 and early 2001, Armstrong starred as a misanthropic, animal-hating vet in the BBC One sitcom Beast, and he has also been the star of a series of TV commercials for Pimm's.

 On BBC Radio 4, Armstrong played John Weak in the office sitcom Weak at the Top.
 He also played Martin Baine-Jones for the Times Online's Timeghost podcast.
 Between September and November 2010, Armstrong took The Armstrong and Miller Show on tour in the UK, completing 62 dates.
 This was the second time The Armstrong and Miller Show had toured, the first tour being in autumn 2001.